Pioneer Decision of Sunafil

 The company also highlighted its commitment to non-discriminatory practices, arguing that the decisions made in the applicant’s case had no discriminatory intent and were consistent with the policies applied to all applicants.

-They emphasized that their approach was based on objective criteria related to the position requirements, not the individual’s health status.
+They emphasized that their approach was based on objective criteria regarding the position requirements, not the individual’s health status.

 Court’s Analysis

-According to the Court’s analysis, despite the applicant’s possible interaction with patients, the entity should have assessed whether this proximity represented any real transmission risk.
+According to the Court’s analysis, the entity should have assessed whether this proximity represented any real transmission risk despite the applicant’s possible patiens interaction.
 Conversely, the challenger carried out discriminatory acts by interrupting the selection process, affecting the applicant.

 In this regard, the provisions of Article 15 of the Regulations of Law 26626, which prohibits requiring an HIV diagnostic test as a condition to initiate or maintain labor, educational, or social relationships, were not complied with.
 The Court emphasizes the lack of assessment of the transmission risk and highlights the violation of preventing discrimination regulations based on health status.

-Therefore, it is a discriminatory act in the labor area to deny the continuation of an applicant in the selection process upon discovering that he/she suffers from HIV, affecting him/her in his/her job search.
+Therefore, it is a discriminatory act in the labor area to deny the continuation of an applicant in the selection process upon discovering that this HIV positive, affecting him/her in his/her job search.

 Dual Criteria of Sunafil